Skip to content

 Turn your newly added data into trusted, usable insight

 When data is added to a self-service dataset—whether it’s uploaded via a URL dataset or entered into an aggregate table—it doesn’t become available straight away.
-To protect data quality and ensure confidence in what people see and use, all new data first passes through a staging and ingestion process.
+To protect data quality and ensure confidence in what people see and use, all new data first passes through a staging and publishing process.

 This article walks you through that process step by step, so you know what to expect and when your data will be ready for exploration.